-This article was previously published in the International Silver Standard, International Silver Co. newsletter, 3(4), January-February 1935, pp. 6-7.
+This article was previously published in the International Silver Service (International Silver Co. newsletter) with the title "At Metropolitan Museum: Silverware executed by International Silver Co. in Contemporary American Industrial Art Exhibit", 3(4), January-February 1935, pp. 6-7.

 Five leading architectural and industrial designers, Donald Deskey, Eliel Saarinen, Paul Lobel, Lurelle Guild and Alfons Bach, selected International Silver Co. to execute in silver their special designs for the Exhibition of Contemporary American Industrial Art.

 A few of the designs are illustrated on this page, and, on the page opposite, are several views of the exhibition, which was held during the months of November and December at the Metropolitan Museum of Art in New York City.

 "The exhibition requirements," states Mr. Richard F. Bach, the Director of Industrial Relations of the Museum, "were the most severe that we have ever set: all entries of new design and shown here for the first time, all American designed and American made."